 But textbooks published between 1858 (Gray’s Anatomy) and the modern day say normal gallbladders range from 9 to 10 centimeters in length.
 When challenged with the texts, Yelland shifted strategy: He said the mere presence of gallstones mandates swift surgery.
 His pressure was remorseless for months.

 Gallbladder Dialogue: The first attempt at unnecessary surgery is well-documented.
-The radiologist at my request measured features on my Ultrasound film.
-Saskatoon surgeon Dr. Kluftinger (who Yelland pressured me into seeing) was also honest: his consult report concluded my gallstones “were discovered incidentally on ultrasound, were completely asymptomatic, and did not require cholecystectomy (surgery).”
+At my request, the radiologist measured several clinical features on my Ultrasound film.
+A Saskatoon surgeon named Dr. Andreas Kluftinger (who Yelland pressured me into seeing) was also honest: his consultation report concluded that my gallstones “were discovered incidentally on ultrasound, were completely asymptomatic, and did not require cholecystectomy (surgery).”

 I sought independent information as well from the U of S Health Sciences Library, where medical textbooks affirm that 75% of people with gallstones never develop any symptoms and should not undergo this surgery, which carries serious risk.